What is a brand?

 4. Employee loyalty

-Being human, we find purpose when we have something to work toward.
+Being human, we find purpose when we have something to work towards.
 When you’ve got a strong organisational fit amongst your staff, and you communicate your brand values through your everyday activities around the office, you give your team a rallying focus.

 Put simply – if you live your brand, your internal network becomes your team of best advocates.